Megan Leavey (film)

-Megan Leavey (also known as Rex) is a 2017 American biographical drama film directed by Gabriela Cowperthwaite and written by Pamela Gray, Annie Mumolo, and Tim Lovestedt, based on the true events about a young female Marine named Megan Leavey and a combat dog named Rex.
+Megan Leavey (also known as Rex) is a 2017 American biographical drama film directed by Gabriela Cowperthwaite and written by Pamela Gray, Annie Mumolo, and Tim Lovestedt, based on the true events about a young Marine named Megan Leavey and a combat dog named Rex.
 The film stars Kate Mara as the titular character, with Edie Falco, Common, Ramón Rodríguez, and Tom Felton in supporting roles.

 The film was released on June 9, 2017, by Bleecker Street, received positive reviews and grossed $14 million.

 Plot

 Megan Leavey is a US Marine corporal who served as a Military Police K9 handler.
 She was paired with military working dog Rex (E168).
 The pair served two deployments in Iraq together.
 They were first deployed to Fallujah in 2005, and then to Ramadi in 2006, where they were both wounded by an improvised explosive device.
 Leavey was awarded the Purple Heart and the Navy and Marine Corps Achievement Medal with a "V" device denoting heroism in combat.

 In 2012, Rex developed facial palsy, which ended his bomb-sniffing duties.
 Leavey was able to adopt him through the intervention of Senator Chuck Schumer, around April 2012.
 Rex died on December 22, 2012.